kgilbert-cmu/basketball-gm/quidditch plan.md

 ### Quidditch Transformation Steps

 1. Naming / Slight League Tweaks
-2. New Super-Base Ratings fit into the Core BBGM ratings.
-With Low Post, 2 pts, 3 pts.
-Make Seekers super-amazing 3pt shooters.
+2. Simple Changes / Seekers (3p)
 3. Revamp Game Sim to have new ratings / modeling / still roughly basketball inspired.
-Seekers seperated into a seperate winning track.
-4. Revamp League, make Scholastic Divisions have their own limitations, and recruiting from Scholastic into Pro division.
+4. Revamp League, make Scholastic Divisions, Rec divisions have their own limitations, and recruiting from Scholastic into Pro division.
 Retirements from Pro / Recruitment from Scholastic into Ministries / Department casual leagues.
 5. Revamp Game Sim more.
 Game Ends by Snitch or Mutual Agreement.
 Adjustment Snitch difficulty by Division.